acageduser/DMA-Attack-Firmware-Customization/README.md

 DMA cards are forbidden to be plugged into your computer when launching a game equiped with BattleEye Anti Cheat.
 You will be banned immediately along with your hardware IDs logged on a blacklist.
 Do not try this part of the guide unless your firmware's configuration space does NOT resemble your vanilla card.
 Do this next part at your own risk.

 I will be testing on PlayerUnknown's Battlegrounds because it's a free online game that uses BattleEye anti cheat.
-I will also be accessing sections of the memory to draw enemy players character to verify the DMA card's ability to function perfectly normal from my attack PC.
-No, I will not release or make a tutorial for my memeory reader for obvious reasons.
-It is built privately by myself and a few friends for educational purposes only.
-It displays all enemy players 'stick art' even when I cannot see the player.

 #### Firmware Pass Check

 I have no issues logging into the game.

 insert pic of me in training mode

-#### DMA Card Functionality Check

-I can see all the 'stick players' on my attack PC.

-insert pic of the stick players

 #
 # Conclusion